-8.1 A data controller on whom a variation notice or monetary penalty notice is served may appeal to the General Regulatory Chamber (First-tier Tribunal) against a variation notice or the issue of the monetary penalty notice and/or the amount of the penalty specified in the notice.
-Please refer to the Tribunals service website at http://www.tribunals.gov.uk/ for the appeals procedure.
+8.1 A data controller or person on whom a variation notice or monetary penalty notice is served may appeal to the First-tier Tribunal (Information Rights) against a variation notice or the issue of the monetary penalty notice and/or the amount of the penalty specified in the notice.
+Please refer to Her Majesty's Court and Tribunal Service at www.justice.gov.uk for the appeals procedure.
+Each monetary penalty notice will specify a single period within which either the financial penalty must be paid or an appeal must be lodged.